Razeqan

-Razeqan (رازقان) (Note: Also romanized as Rāzeqān and Rāzqān, also known as Razeghi) is a city in, and the capital of, Kharqan District of Zarandiyeh County, Markazi province, Iran.
+Razeqan (رازقان) (Note: Also romanized as Rāzeqān and Rāzqān, also known as Razeghi) is a city in, and the capital of, Kharqan District in Zarandiyeh County, Markazi province, Iran.
 As a village, it served as the capital of Alvir Rural District until its capital was transferred to the village of Alvir.
-The village of Razeqan was elevated to the status of a city in 2000 and became a municipality in 2005.
+The village of Razeqan was converted to a city in 2000.

 Demographics

 Population

 At the time of the 2006 National Census, the city's population was 426 in 138 households.
 The following census in 2011 counted 497 people in 152 households.
 The 2016 census measured the population of the city as 826 people in 290 households.